PaceCS/rock-paper-scissors-slapfishsteve/README.md

 - Tell the user which choice the computer made.
 - Tell the user who won and why.

 Below are some sample examples of the game.
+You can run the game by going to Finder and double clicking on the file RPS.app (just like any other app you run on your Mac.)

 ```